msal4/lynnx/readme.md

 # Lynnx

-> 🐆 **Lynnx is a powerful, accessible and lightweight URL shortener built with SvelteJS and Rust.**
+> 🐆 **Lynnx is a powerful, accessible and lightweight URL shortener built with SvelteJS and Crystal.**
 >\
 >\
 > [**Contributing Guide**](contributing.md) **|** [**Website**](lynnx.me)